coj337/Upsploit/README.md

 -----

 Windows:

     $ Upsploit
-    or
-    Double-click the executable
+    or double-click the executable

 Linux:

-    $./Upsploit
+    $ ./Upsploit
     or
-    $mono Upsploit
+	$ mono Upsploit